aeharding/metar-taf-parser/README.md

 > ⚠️ **Warning:** Experimental API

 Provides all relevant weather conditions for a given timestamp.
-It returns a `ICompositeForecast` with a `base` and `additional` component.
-The `base` component is the base weather condition period (type = `FM`, `BECMG`, or `undefined`) - and there will always be one.
+It returns an `ICompositeForecast` with a `prevailing` and `temporary` component.
+The `prevailing` component is the prevailing weather condition period (type = `FM`, `BECMG`, or `undefined`) - and there will always be one.

-The `additional` property is an array of weather condition periods valid for the given timestamp (any `PROB`, `TEMPO` and/or `INTER`).
+The `temporary` property is an array of weather condition periods valid for the given timestamp (any `PROB`, `TEMPO` and/or `INTER`) - conditions that are ephemeral and/or lower probability.

-You will still need to write some logic to use this API to determine what data to use - for example, if `additional[0].visibility` exists, you may want to use it over `base.visibility`.
+You will still need to write some logic to determine what data to use - for example, if `temporary[0].visibility` exists, you may want to use it over `prevailing.visibility`, or otherwise present it to the user.

+This function throws a `TimestampOutOfBoundsError` if the provided date is outside of the report validity period.

 #### Example